If you’ve ever bought a drink from Starbucks, you may have encountered the term “handcrafted.”

 Instead of enjoying the pleasures of a handcrafted drink that Starbucks baristas work hard to make, you’ll complain about why ordering one drink has to be so difficult.

-Tip: Do you want to learn how to order at Starbucks like a pro?
+Tip: Want to learn how to order at Starbucks like a pro?
 Then, you can check out this in-depth guide!

 You may not know which ones are “handcrafted”